FAQ: How Much Will I Receive For My Social Security Disability Benefit?

 Depending on when the individual collects Social Security, the monthly benefit may be higher or lower than the PIA.
 Reduced benefits are paid to individuals who retire before his or her retirement age.
 For those that retire at the age of 62, the benefit will be 25% less than the person’s PIA.
 Similarly, benefits can be higher than the PIA if one retires after the normal retirement age.
 No delayed retirement credit is given after the age of 69.

-For more information on quarters of coverage and your potential eligibility for Security disability benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on quarters of coverage and your potential eligibility for Security disability benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.